frothers/Frothers-FC/content/posts/2023/frothers-2023-game-13.md

 ## Dick of the Day

 Everyone who fluffed a back-heel, which was everybody who tried one.
-Special mention goes to **Evan Hansen** who gave **Yash** as dressing down for being wasteful, only to then do the exact same thing 5 mins later.
+Special mention goes to **Evan Hanson** who gave **Yash** as dressing down for being wasteful, only to then do the exact same thing 5 mins later.